Back to what we treat

 If you notice ED symptoms in your child, or secrecy around eating or restricting, talk to them about it.
 You might want to seek outside help, such as a specialist therapist or GP.

 Many people find that once their relationship with food has been damaged by stress or anxiety, even when they feel ‘normal’ again they take special care of what they eat, and tightly manage their behaviours around food.
-There is no “cure” for eating disorders, but with treatment, care and support people with ED can recover.
+There is no “cure” for eating disorders, but with treatment, care and support people can recover.

 The charity Beat estimates that about 1.25m people in the UK have an eating disorder.